Architecture of Denmark: International presence

+3XN have designed the award-winning Muziekgebouw Concert Hall in Amsterdam and the new Museum of Liverpool.
+More recent projects include the Quay Quarter Tower in Sydney Olympic House in Lausanne (2019) and SAP Garden in Munich (2024).

 Schmidt Hammer Lassen have opened offices in London and Oslo.
-In addition to numerous projects in the Nordic countries, their international work includes Westminster College in London and a new library for the University of Aberdeen.
+In addition to numerous projects in the Nordic countries, their international work includes Westminster College in London, a new library for the University of Aberdeen. and the International Criminal Court's building in Brussels (2015).

 Among the most notable international projects of C. F. Møller Architects are extensions to the Natural History and the National Maritime museums in London (2009–11).
 They were also successful in being commissioned to build the Akershus University Hospital in Oslo.

 Dissing+Weitling are widely recognized as bridge architects after completing some 220 such projects worldwide.
 These include the Great Belt Bridge between Sealand and Funen, the Queensferry Crossing in Scotland, the Nelson Mandela Bridge in South Africa and the Stonecutters Bridge in Hong Kong.
 The Great Belt suspension bridge, completed in 1998, is the world's third largest.
 With a length of 6790 m and a free span of 1624 m, the vertical clearance for ships is 65 m.

-Lundgaard & Tranberg are the designers of the Royal Danish Playhouse and the Tietgenkollegiet student housing complex, both considered to be among Copenhagen's most successful new buildings in recent years.
+Lundgaard & Tranberg are the designers of the Royal Danish Playhouse and the Tietgenkollegiet student housing complex, both considered to be among Copenhagen's most successful new buildings.
+Other recent projects include Pier47 and Axel Towers.

 Emerging practices

 Another trend in contemporary Danish architecture is the emergence of a new generation of successful young practices, inspired more by international trends than by the modernist tradition in Scandinavia.
 The generation is spearheaded by Bjarke Ingels whose firm BIG (Bjarke Ingels Group) founded in 2006 has made an unusually rapid transition into a well-established firm.
 From the beginning, BIG received international recognition for a number of projects, including Mountain Dwellings in Ørestad.
 Ideologically and conceptually, the practice is more closely related to Dutch firms such as OMA – where Ingels worked from 1998 to 2001 – and MVRDV than to the work of Danish architects.
-BIG's major international breakthrough came in 2009 when the firm won six international competitions and gained several large commissions.
-These include an art museum on a cliffside overlooking Mexico City, a canalside neighbourhood in Hamburg, a new city hall for Tallinn, Estonia, a new national library for Kazakhstan, a low-energy highrise project in Shenzhen, China, and a World Village for Women's Sports in Malmö.
+BIG's major international breakthrough came in 2009.
+Their realized projects include Amager Bakke in Copenhagen (2013), VIA 57 West Iin New York City (2016), CapitaSpring in Singapore (2021) and Sluishuis in Amsterdam (2023).